JeanLebrument/iOSModulesArchitecture/README.md

 In this application, there are two modules.
 The first one retrieve a model which contains a string from the (fake) remote data store in order to send the string and display it in the second module.

+## How to start the app

+After downloading the repository, be sure that you already installed [cocoapods](https://cocoapods.org/) and run the command `pod install` in the directory of the repository through a terminal.
+Then open the file named **iOSModuleArchitecture.xcworkspace**.

 ## Class diagram
+*This class diagram represents the modelization of the main module - FirstModule - of this app*

 ![class diagram](http://s14.postimg.org/g7de4nxsh/Passing_Data_class_diagram.png)